-5.41 Site office
+5.41 Site office for the facility

 The site office is under development.
 The office was expanded in 2014 since the training facility was too small.
-Today, it covers 70 m.
-It contains offices, operations space, trainingand staff facilities.
-An expansion is planned to add a new entrance, a larger changing room, larger training facilities with a conference and office room that corresponds to approximately 160 m.
+Today, it covers 70 m2.
+An expansion is planned to add a new entrance, a larger changing room, larger training facilities with a conference and office room that corresponds to approximately 160 m2.
 Energy consumption is approximately 10,000 kWh per year.